A Beginner’s Guide to Saratoga Lake

 6. Take a Hike

-Experience Saratoga Lake’s surrounding environment by walking along Burl Trail.
-The one-mile loop follows Kayaderosseras Creek, which meanders into the lake.
+Experience Saratoga Lake’s surrounding environment by walking along Gray’s Crossing.
+There’s a 10 mile stretch with access points for canoeing, paddling & tubing, plus hiking and a smaller 1 mile loop that follows Kayaderosseras Creek, which meanders into the lake.
 This level wood-chip trail makes for a relaxing and enjoyable hike through the natural beauty of the region.

-For more trails and Saratoga County hikes, check out our interactive Parks & Rec map
+For more trails and Saratoga County hikes, check out our interactive maps

 7. Stay Awhile